frc1511/ThunderAuto/README.md

 $$ c\left(x, y, z\right) = \frac{1}{R} = \frac{4A}{|x - y||y - z||z - x|} $$

-This equation utilizes the area and side lengths of a triangle formed between three points on the curve.
-The side lengths are determined with the Pythagorean Theorem, and the area using Heron's Formula.
+This equation returns the reciprocal of the point's radius of curvature, represented by 1/R.

 #### Velocity and Time